sjc139x/project-cklmp/README.md

 ### To get a copy of this project running on your local machine:

-You must create an api_key.xml file in the app/res/values folder in order to use the google maps API.
+You must create an api_key.xml Values resource file in the app/res/values folder in order to use the google maps API.
 Paste the following into the file replacing API_KEY_HERE with your own API key from https://developers.google.com/maps/documentation/javascript/get-api-key

 ```js